- Phone number

 Individual and Couples Online and Telephone Counselling

-With over 15 years post qualification experience I have a BSc (Hons) in Person-Centred Counselling, HPDip in Counselling an Advanced Post Diploma Certificate in Person-Centred Couples Counselling and a Diploma in Counselling Supervision.
+With over 17 years post qualification experience I have a BSc (Hons) in Person-Centred Counselling, HPDip in Counselling an Advanced Post Diploma Certificate in Person-Centred Couples Counselling and a Diploma in Counselling Supervision.
+I am a Graduate of The Developmental Model of Couples Therapy Training under Ellyn Bader Ph.D. at The Couples Institute.

 I provide a private and confidential counselling service to individuals and couples in Greenwich, South East London.
-I work with a diverse range of people from a wide range of backgrounds.
+I work with a diverse range of people from a wide range of backgrounds and identities.

 Whatever the reason you are seeking counselling, it can be helpful to have someone to talk with that is not going to judge, analyse or tell you what to do.
 My aim as a counsellor is to create a safe space to explore, to help you to a deeper understanding of yourself and assist you in finding your own way forward.

-As well as my private work, I am a Rape Crisis counsellor, I have several years’ experience providing counselling to women in a domestic violence project, I worked in an agency for several years counselling young people aged 13-25.
+As well as my private work, I am a Senior Counsellor at Rape Crisis, I have several years’ experience providing counselling to women in a domestic violence project, I worked in an agency for several years counselling young people aged 13-25.
 I also worked counselling young people in a secondary school.

 Person-Centred Counselling is a relational therapy, whose underlying theory respects each individual as a person of unique and equal value.
 Carl Rogers, the founder of Person-Centred Counselling believed that given the right conditions, each person has the potential within themselves to grow and develop and to know what hurts and what heals.